flare-foundation/governance-proposals/FIP/FIP_12.md

 The community can propose new attestation types, which would be accepted if they gain the support of the majority of the data providers.
 The process is as follows:

-1. A request to include a new attestation type can be made on Flare’s Discord server, in the `Discuss-Ideas` developer channel, which should include:
+1. A request to include a new attestation type can be made on Flare's Discord server, in the `Discuss-Ideas` developer channel, which should include:
     1. A set of rules that precisely define the new attestation type.
     2. Motivation and potential software requirements (verifier server).
     3. A proposal for the base fee of such attestation requests.